UNICORE-EU/uftp-docs/source/admin-docs/authserver/manual.rst

 such as the Unix account and group which is used for file access.

-The Unix account and group are taken from the configured attribute sources (e.g. XUUDB).
+The Unix account and group are taken from the configured attribute sources (e.g. `XUUDB <https://unicore-docs.readthedocs.io/en/latest/admin-docs/xuudb/>`_).
 Since it is possible to access multiple UFTPD servers using a single Auth server, it may be required to configure different attributes for different UFTPD servers.
 This is easily possible using the file attribute source (map file).